 M.A. in Cultural Studies and Critical Theory

-Building on these strengths, McMaster launched an MA in Cultural Studies and Critical Theory (CSCT) in September 2005.
+The MA in Cultural Studies and Critical Theory (CSCT) is unique for its interdisciplinary focus on cultural studies and critical theory.
 The objective of the program is to allow students to engage the heterogeneous body of theories and practices associated with cultural studies and critical theory in the critical investigation of culture.
 “Culture” here may be understood to comprise the objects, texts, practices, theories and concepts that have animated, shaped, and unsettled individual and social experience both past and present.
-The MA in CSCT will permit students to examine a wide range of cultural forms and expressions, from influential philosophical texts and avant-garde theoretical reflections, to materials and practices that have been typically overlooked in university study (e.g. television, cinema, cyberculture, and the practices of everyday life).
+The MA in CSCT permits students to examine a wide range of cultural forms and expressions, from influential philosophical texts and avant-garde theoretical reflections, to materials and practices that have been typically overlooked in university study (e.g. television, cinema, cyberculture, and the practices of everyday life).
 The program allows students to engage in interdisciplinary research on topics such as gender, sexuality and the body; class, race and ethnicity; postcolonialism, diaspora, and globalization; identity, subjectivity, and representation; community and justice; ideology and power/knowledge; and technology and culture.

 Applicants whose native language is not English will be required to provide an official record of the Test of English as a Foreign Language.
 A TOEFL score of 580 on the regular test and a score of 237 on the computerized test is required.
 If you are submitting the IELTS test, as score of 7 is required.

 - Core Courses: CSCT 732* and 733* (3 units each)

 - 4 elective courses (3 units each)

 - Major research project (40-50 pages)